open-mmlab/mmsegmentation/projects/medical/2d_image/histopathology/breastCancerCellSegmentation/README.md

 - Download dataset from [here](https://www.heywhale.com/mw/dataset/5e9e9b35ebb37f002c625423) and save it to the `data/` directory .
 - Decompress data to path `data/`.
 This will create a new folder named `data/breastCancerCellSegmentation/`, which contains the original image data.
 - run script `python tools/prepare_dataset.py` to format data and change folder structure as below.
-- run script `python ../../tools/split_seg_dataset.py` to split dataset.
-For the Bacteria_detection dataset, as there is no test or validation dataset, we sample 20% samples from the whole dataset as the validation dataset and 80% samples for training data and make two filename lists `train.txt` and `val.txt`.
-As we set the random seed as the hard code, we eliminated the randomness, the dataset split actually can be reproducible.

 ```none
   mmsegmentation